knat/XData/README.md

 }
 ```

-Suppose there are two C# class library projects: Project1 and Project2.
+Suppose there are two C# projects: Project1 and Project2.
 Project1 is a class library, it contains schema project1.xds, which defines namespace "http://example.com/project1", and the code is generated in C# namespace "Example.Project1".
 Project2 contains schema project2.xds, it defines namespace "http://example.com/project2" which references "http://example.com/project1", so you should add project1.xds to Project2.
 If you want to reuse Project1's generated code, Project2's XData Indicator file can be written as:

 ```
 namespace "http://example.com/project1" & Example.Project1 //ref instead of generation